-Everything you should know about SEO to write effective content in just 3 minutes.
+Everything you need to know about SEO, in 3 minutes.

 Do you have 3 minutes?
 Learn about SEO success factors, techniques, and how to measure and improve your SEO score and rank for targeted keywords on major search engines like Google, Bing, and Yahoo.

 Targeting the digital market can feel like taking a big dive into the unknown for a lot of small business owners and managers alike, especially when they’re unfamiliar with the online world best practices, techniques, and pitfalls.
 But nobody starts at the finishing line, nobody has all the answers before they begin.
 But, getting started is much easier, cheaper and quicker than you might think.

 Speaking of budget, there are plenty of tricks that you could do within the digital space without spending a fortune – but when it comes to reaching new audiences, increasing sales, and achieving unprecedented growth, that’s when a little budget can go a long way.
 Every part of your digital marketing efforts is a great opportunity to reach more clients, build meaningful relationships, and transform consumers and potential clients to brand ambassadors ready to spread the word – so it’s all about starting small, testing, learning, and growing over time.
 The best part is that with a data-driven marketing strategy you’ll be able to increase revenues in just few months.

 SEO is a measurable, repeatable process that is used to send signals to search engines that your pages are ready to be included in SERP.
 More importantly, it is responsible for the first line your potential clients see while looking for a solution online.

 SEO is responsible for aligning company digital image, brand offering and proposition(s) with consumers needs and searching behavior.